 A perfect place to visit in Penang if you are on a budget!

 - Popular white-sand beach

 - Diverse places of interest close to hand

 - Lively nightlife

-Why it’s awesome: One of the most popular destinations in Penang, Batu Feringghi boasts a long, sandy beach and offers beautiful views.
+Why it’s awesome: One of the most popular destinations in Penang with Malaysia backpackers, Batu Feringghi boasts a long, sandy beach and offers beautiful views.
 Previously a quiet village with a long history, today the area has an abundance of accommodations, restaurants, shops, and other amenities.
 A pleasant place to watch the sun go down, Batu Feringghi is also known for its cool laid-back night scene, with plenty of bars sitting close to the beach.
 While you’ll find plenty of ways to spend money if you wish, visiting the beach and enjoying the vibe doesn’t cost a single Ringgit.

 What to do there: Sunbathe on the soft sands and admire the views of the shimmering emerald waters meeting the horizon.
 Stay until later on in the day to witness a beautiful sunset over the ocean.
 Although the waters generally aren’t considered great for swimming there are various water-based activities that you can enjoy, including parasailing, riding on banana boats, jet skiing, and kayaking.
 Kids and adults alike can have heaps of fun at Wet World Wild, with its many inflatable features.
 Browse a wide range of goods and feast on street food at the lively night market.